Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-OpenMovie.md

 may need to specify a setting of 2 if you try to use movie playback at the same
 time as [PsychPortAudio](PsychPortAudio) sound output, otherwise movie playback may hang.
 A flag
 of 4 will try to disable gpu hardware accelerated video decoding for playback of
-this and all future movies for the running Octave/Matlab session.
-A flag of 8
+this and all future movies for the running Octave/Matlab session on [[GStreamer](GStreamer)][(GStreamer)]((GStreamer))
+1.16 and earlier.
+On [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) 1.18 and later, the disable will only affect the
+to be opened movie, giving more dynamic control over use of hardware video
-will ask the video decoder to skip all B-Frames during decoding to reduce
+acceleration.
+A flag of 8 will ask the video decoder to skip all B-Frames during
-processor load on very slow machines.
-Not all codecs may support flag 8, in
+decoding to reduce processor load on very slow machines.
+Not all codecs may
-which case these flags are silently ignored.
-A flag of 16 asks [Screen](Screen) to convert
+support flag 8, in which case these flags are silently ignored.
+A flag of 16
-all video textures immediately into a format which makes them useable as
+asks [Screen](Screen) to convert all video textures immediately into a format which makes
-offscreen windows, and for the [Screen](Screen)('TransformTexture') function as well as
+them useable as offscreen windows, and for the [Screen](Screen)('TransformTexture')
-for drawing them with your own custom GLSL shaders.
-Normally this conversion
+function as well as for drawing them with your own custom GLSL shaders.
+Normally
-would be deferred until needed, ie. it would get skipped if you would just draw
+this conversion would be deferred until needed, ie. it would get skipped if you
-the texture regularly.
-If you know already that you want to use the texture with
+would just draw the texture regularly.
+If you know already that you want to use
-one of the given functions, manually triggering the conversion via this flag may
+the texture with one of the given functions, manually triggering the conversion
-be a bit more efficient - or convenient if you want to use your own GLSL
+via this flag may be a bit more efficient - or convenient if you want to use
-shaders.
+your own GLSL shaders.
 The optional flags 32, 64 and 128 influence how looped playback is performed if
 usercode requests such repetitive playback via [Screen](Screen)('PlayMovie', ...) with the
 'loop' flag set to one.
 Different strategies exist to handle different quirks